asheaffe/PPIN_web/README.md

 # Current Bugs
 ```
-- Control/Information windows overlap when more than one is opened at a time.
+- Control/Information windows overlap when more than one is opened at a time
-- 'Copy data' button exists but it doesn't copy the data.
+- 'Copy/Paste' tab from the dropdown is not functional
+- 'Change Color Scheme' tab will open but does not have any effect on the color scheme
+- The items in 'Legend' only change color to correspond with node colors after an instance of that kind of node is loaded
+- Node colors are difficult to differentiate between one another--colors need to be more contrasting
+- Node dropdown menus are not functional
 ```